polymorphic/tesla-model-y-checklist/README.md

 ## What next?

-Should anything escape factory QC, service center QC, and the above cheklist here are some last resort options to be aware of:
+Should anything escape factory QC, service center QC, and the above cheklist here are some options to be aware of:

 - If the quality of the car is inadequate you can **refuse delivery**.
 There have been several refused delivery reports ([1](https://www.reddit.com/r/TeslaModelY/comments/hgewe8/rejected_delivery_today_vin_012xxx/),